danielbodnar/awesome-stars/BY-LANG.md

 ## Go

+- [grdl/git-get](https://github.com/grdl/git-get) - A better way to clone, organize and manage multiple git repositories
+- [alajmo/mani](https://github.com/alajmo/mani) - :robot: CLI tool to help you manage repositories
+- [nyancrimew/goop](https://github.com/nyancrimew/goop) - Yet another tool to dump a git repository from a website, focused on as-complete-as-possible dumps and handling weird edge-cases.
+- [gruntwork-io/git-xargs](https://github.com/gruntwork-io/git-xargs) - git-xargs is a command-line tool (CLI) for making updates across multiple Github repositories with a single command.
+- [thomiceli/opengist](https://github.com/thomiceli/opengist) - Self-hosted pastebin powered by Git, open-source alternative to Github Gist.
+- [mergestat/mergestat-lite](https://github.com/mergestat/mergestat-lite) - Query git repositories with SQL.
+Generate reports, perform status checks, analyze codebases. 🔍 📊
+- [evilmartians/lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
+- [gabotechs/dep-tree](https://github.com/gabotechs/dep-tree) - tool for helping developers keep their code bases clean and decoupled.
+It allows visualising a "code base entropy" using a 3d force-directed graph of files and the dependencies between.
+- [ericfreese/rat](https://github.com/ericfreese/rat) - Compose shell commands to build interactive terminal applications
+- [pterm/pterm](https://github.com/pterm/pterm) - ✨ #PTerm is a modern Go module to easily beautify console output.
+Featuring charts, progressbars, tables, trees, text input, select menus and much more 🚀 It's completely configurable and 100% cross-pl
+- [maaslalani/slides](https://github.com/maaslalani/slides) - Terminal based presentation tool
+- [Qihoo360/poseidon](https://github.com/Qihoo360/poseidon) - A search engine which can hold 100 trillion lines of log data.
+- [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress o
 - [muesli/scratchy](https://github.com/muesli/scratchy) - Quickly bootstrap a Linux distro in a (non-Docker) container and interactively execute something in it
 - [muesli/prism](https://github.com/muesli/prism) - An RTMP stream recaster / splitter
 - [muesli/gitty](https://github.com/muesli/gitty) - Contextual information about your git projects, right on the command-line